How to Analyse Your Chess.com Games (Without Wasting Hours)

 Now zoom out.
 Was this a one-off mistake, or part of a pattern you've seen before?
 Common sub-1000 patterns:

-• Hanging pieces — you moved a piece to a square where it could be captured for free
+- Hanging pieces: you moved a piece to a square where it could be captured for free.

-• Missing one-move tactics — your opponent had a fork, pin, or skewer available
+- Missing one-move tactics: your opponent had a fork, pin, or skewer available.

-• Weak back rank — your king was vulnerable to mate but you didn't notice
+- Weak back rank: your king was vulnerable to mate but you didn't notice.

-• Premature attacks — you launched an attack before your pieces were developed
+- Premature attacks: you launched an attack before your pieces were developed.

 Pattern recognition across multiple games is where AI tools like Improve my Chess dramatically outperform single-game review.
-One tool noticing "you hung your queen in 4 of your last 10 games" is more valuable than 10 isolated game reviews.
+One tool noticing "you hung your queen in 4 of your last 10 games" is worth more than 10 isolated game reviews.

 Step 5: Turn the lesson into a habit